BerWang/web/resources/04_agile_dev/01_sensor_module/README.md

 ## Sensors

 There are a number of sensors that can be used for environmental sensors but it is important that you only pick those that are supported by Arduino libraries.
 The table below shows some of the most useful ones and includes links to online tutorials.
 If you identify other useful ones, let the module leader know and they can be added to the list.
-The ones shown _italicised_ are **not** part of the provided kit.
-Links are provided to suitable tutorials.

 | Environment                                           | Sensor       | Interface  |
 | ----------------------------------------------------- | ------------ | ---------- |